 To show this, we can create a toy organization structure roughly encoding the idea of people working for a company.
 The model uses the mechanic of employees getting promoted & fired based on helping/hurting the “bottom line” (ie: loss function).
 You can see the full model specification here:

 This plot shows a curve familiar to everyone who has played with machine learning - at the beginning, the organization’s employees are randomly chosen, and over time, those who are most focused on the organization’s goals are promoted, and those who do not have the same singular focus are fired, resulting in an organization where on average, a member is over 2 standard deviations above the general population when it comes to focus on the company’s loss function.

 Just like with an AI, this is not bad by itself - all it is saying is that the organization will end up having behavior generally similar to that of an AI which is given the same task.
 If the organization’s loss function stands against benefit to humanity, it will select for members who are either good at ignoring/giving excuses for cognitive dissonance, or simply care about having a job to feed their family more than the nebulous fate of faceless numbers in a database.
-To clarify: humans are known not to behave as rational self-interested agents in these situations, making the corporation’s predicted behavior distinctly nonhuman.

 It could be argued that since people make up an organization, there is only so far the organization could go before its constituent elements would rebel.
 While there might be an element of truth to this, it looks like the answer to “how far” is far, FAR beyond what can be considered acceptable: